-Modern working woman these days often has an array of hats that she needs to wear on any given day and at any given moment.
-Hats can include but don’t seem to be limited to- a mother, chauffeur, chef, coach, wife, sister, moderator, negotiator, colleague, boss, and many more.
+Today’s woman might find herself juggling multiple roles between which she has to switch at any given day and at any given moment.
+These can include but don’t seem to be limited to- a mother, chauffeur, chef, coach, wife, sister, moderator, negotiator, colleague, boss, and many more.
 Their struggles are variant, as they struggle to search out a greater balance between the various facets of their lives while doing their best to be their genius best and show abilities through their career and family.

 What are women’s priorities?